Call for Papers

 - Accepted in Present Form: The paper is accepted without any further changes.

-- Accepted after Minor Revisions: The paper is in principle accepted after revision based on the reviewer’s comments.
+- Accepted with Minor Revisions: The paper is in principle accepted after revision based on the reviewer’s comments.

 - Rejected: The article has serious flaws, makes no original contribution, and the paper is rejected.